 CODE41 was launched in 2016 by watch designer Claudio d’Amore and a group of friends from the watch industry.
 They took to Kickstarter to fund their first watch and raised over 500’000 CHF in their initial round.
-Today there are four collections: The Anomaly-01, Anomaly-02, X41, and the recently launched DAY41.
+Today there are four collections: The Anomaly-01, Anomaly-02, X41, DAY41, and the recently launched NB24 Chrono.
 CODE41 prides itself on its transparency concerning origin, development, and price.
 When they are planning a new watch they reach out to the CODE41 community who vote on each step of the project from the case size to the movement.

 Founded in 1980 by Carlo Crocco, Hublot is one of the youngest major watch brands.
 In 2004 Jean-Claude Biver joined the company as CEO and unveiled the brand’s flagship collection, the Big Bang Chronograph, the following year.
 The Big Bang remains one of their best sellers today.
-In 2008 Hublot was bought by the LVMH Group who also own watch brands like TAG Heuer, Bvlgari, and Zenith.
+In 2008 Hublot was bought by the LVMH Group who also owns watch brands like TAG Heuer, Bvlgari, and Zenith.
 Hublot is very active in partnerships and was actually the first watch brand to sponsor soccer starting with the Swiss National team.
 Hublot was also the first brand to use rubber as a strap material on a luxury gold watch.
-Contrary to most brands, each Hublot boutique is unique, taking its inspiration from its location so in a Swiss ski resort you will find yourself entering a cozy chalet.
+Contrary to most brands, each Hublot boutique is unique, taking its inspiration from its location so for example in a Swiss ski resort you will find yourself entering a cozy chalet.

 Jacob & Co